 Networking doesn’t have to be scary.
 It can be as simple as asking an alumnus how their degree helped them land their current job, or reaching out to an employee of your dream company on LinkedIn.
 There are loads of opportunities to connect with employers and alumni as the Careers Service has moved all their events online.
 See what events are coming up in Semester 2, or if you missed any sessions from last semester you can catch up online.

 5. Reach out

 The Careers Service is full of people who want to help you figure out your next steps, support you through application and interviews, and provide sector-specific advice.
-Feel free to pop into the Atrium on the first floor of University Place to book an appointment with a member of our team.
-Or give us a call on 0161 275 2829.
+And specialist careers staff with extensive experience of working with postgraduates.
+You can ask quick questions online, or book a one-to-one Careers appointment.

 Find out more about the support available to Postgraduate Taught students – including online careers planning resources.